-There are four main advantages to modeling the stationary components as restricted ARMA(2,1) processes.
-First, this representation nests an AR(2), the simplest linear process able to display pseudocyclical behavior of the type it is associated with the business cycle and other economic cycles.
-Second, it allows for an explicit characterization of the relevant cyclical parameters, frequency and decay rate, over which it is possible to specify transparent priors.
+ear process able of displaying pseudocyclical behaviour of the type it is associated with the business cycle and other economic cycles.
+Second, it allows for an explicit characterisation of the relevant cyclical parameters - frequency and decay rate -, over which it is possible to specify transparent priors.
 Third, it is a very parsimonious representation with a small number of parameters and hence the estimation of many stationary components is computationally feasible.
 Fourth, the presence of an additional MA(1) component is potentially able to accommodate for additional persistence in the data.

-As discussed, the common and idiosyncratic trends are random walks (with and without drifts- μ_0^j) that can be written as
+As discussed, the common and idiosyncratic trends are random walks (with/without drifts $-\mu_0^j$) that can be written as

-$$\mu_t^j = \mu_0^j + \mu{t-1}^j + u_t^j, \quad u_t^j \sim \mathcal{N}(0, \sigma_j^2).$$
+$$\mu_t^j = \mu_0^j + \mu{t-1}^j + u_t^j, \quad u_t^j \sim \mathcal{N}(0, \sigma_j^2) \ .$$

 All of the stochastic disturbances in the model are assumed to be mutually orthogonal and Gaussian.
-Finally, it is worth noting that the common and idiosyncratic trends in inflation and inflation expectations are identified up to a constant (Bai & Wang, 2015, for a discussion on identification).
+Finally, it is worth noting that the common and idiosyncratic trends in inflation and inflation expectations are identified up to a constant (see Bai and Wang, 2015, for a discussion on identification).
 For the sake of interpretation, we attribute the constant to the common trend so that it is on the same scale as the observed inflation variables.

-IV.
-Bringing the Model to the Data
+4 Bringing the Model to the Data